• Skip to primary navigation

 To make the chocolate cupcakes

-• Line two 24-cup mini cupcake pans (cupcake pans from Amazon) with mini baking cups (also available on Amazon) Preheat the oven to 350°F.
+• Line two 24-cup mini cupcake pans (cupcake pans from Amazon) with mini baking cups (also available on Amazon) Preheat the oven to 350°F (175 °C).

-• In the bowl of an electric mixer fitted with the whisk attachment, combine the cocoa, flour, sugar, baking soda, baking powder and salt.
+• In a large bowl with a whisk, or in the bowl of an electric mixer fitted with the whisk attachment, combine the sugar, flour cocoa, baking soda, baking powder and salt.

 • In a separate bowl, whisk together the eggs, buttermilk, coffee (or water), canola oil, and vanilla.